ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 ```
 roscore
 ```
-In a new terminal run the node with
+In a new terminal run the node with:
 ```
 rosrun usb_cam usb_cam_node _video_device:=/dev/video#
 ```
-# is the number you found out that is associated with your webcam.
+# is the number you found out that is associated with your webcam

-in a new terminal
+Then, in a new terminal type:
 ```
 rosrun image_view image_view image:=usb_cam/image_raw
 ```